Search icon

 Is it safe to drive my car with the airbag light on?

-If you notice that the airbag light is illuminating on the dashboard, that means that there's some issue with the system.
+If you notice that the airbag light is illuminated on the dashboard, that means that there's an issue with the system.
 Hence, the airbag will not deploy in case of a collision.
 So, it's not advisable to drive your car with the airbag light on.

 Which is the most affordable car in India with airbags?